afogma/Farzoom/README.md

 Response : `200 OK`

+###TODO
-In addition to whats being done, H2 database ,or any other, can be implemented.
+In addition to whats being done, H2 or Postgres database can be implemented.